pactflow/docs.pactflow.io/website/docs/docs/on-premises/docker-image-registry.md

 ## Getting started
 Once we have created you a new user, you will receive an email from Quay.io inviting you to join a new team and a license file from us.
 You can setup the new account as follows:

-1. Make sure you have recieved a Pactflow on-premises license file.
+1. Make sure you have received a Pactflow on-premises license file.
 1. Follow the link in your email and create a new Quay account
 1. Head to the [Repositories](https://quay.io/repository/) page
 1. Click on your user (e.g. https://quay.io/user/mfellowstestquaycustomer)